 Or, dab a drop of peppermint essential oil on your skin.
 A diffuser can be used to spray the oil into your room air as a mist.

 Vitamins and other supplements.
 There are several brain enhancement supplements and other vitamins for memory that may improve your concentration.
-You might also want to take a look at Synaptol, a supplement for concentration sold by MicroNutra.

 Second, I recommend taking a mulitivitamin each day.
 That way, just in case your diet is not the greatest, you can perhaps avoid a vitamin deficiency that could hurt your brain.
 It also doesn't hurt to supplement with Vitamin C and fish oil capsules which are good for brain health.

 One important note - always consult your doctor if you have questions about your diet or any supplements you plan to take.